 Get the recipe: Sweet Potato Hash

 If you have trouble convincing your kids to eat Brussels sprouts, try this dish.
-Toast, ricotta cheese, cherry jam, and bacon do a strong job of taking the spotlight off the green (though we have a sneaking suspicion they'll like the sautéed sprouts, too).
+Toast, ricotta cheese, cherry jam, and bacon do a good job of taking the spotlight off the green (though we have a sneaking suspicion they'll like the sautéed sprouts).
+And what's almost as good as the taste?
+The way this done-in-a-flash recipe infuses your whole house with the smell of smoked bacon.
+Since this recipe is so speedy, you can serve it as a Thanksgiving brunch appetizer if any of your guests show up starving.

 Get the recipe: Sprouts and Cherry Toasties

-The two words "pumpkin" and "cinnamon" together were enough to sell us on this recipe, but spread on cream cheese icing, and we're rushing to plug in our slow cookers already.
+The words "pumpkin" and "cinnamon" were enough to sell us on this recipe, but spread on cream cheese icing, and we're rushing to plug in our slow cookers already.
 Yep, that's right—these yummy rolls can be made in your slow cooker.
-That means just 30 minutes of prep, and then you can let the slow cooker do its thing while you enjoy more time with your company (or, you know, more time back in bed)!
+That means just 30 minutes of prep, and then you can let the set-and-forget appliance do its thing while you enjoy more time with your company (or, you know, more time back in bed)!
+These holiday cinnamon rolls will be the first to disappear when you host Thanksgiving brunch.
+And if you're not hosting brunch, you can still put this recipe to work as an easy breakfast for Thanksgiving morning.

 Get the recipe: Slow Cooker Pumpkin Cinnamon Rolls